Last Updated on

 This formula offers some flexibility.
 Use a verb + a noun and then fill the ending with a timeframe or an objection (or anything else you can think of)!

 Why this formula: Sometimes, simple is best.
 All of these headlines are straight to the point and work for a variety of different types of content.

 Clickbait is when your headline purposefully misleads your audience.
 So let’s say I wrote a blog post about making sauerkraut.

 (FYI, sauerkraut (fermented cabbage) takes several weeks to ferment and be ready for eating.)

-But let’s say I titled my blog post “1-hour sauerkraut”.
-Well…, that would be clickbait because it’s not possible to ferment cabbage in 1 hour!
+But let’s say I titled my blog post “1-hour authentic sauerkraut”.
+Well…, that would be clickbait because it’s not possible to ferment cabbage and make authentic sauerkraut in 1 hour!